4 Becoming Tidyversant

 [1] 18.4

 In general, you won’t have to worry too much about transforming base data.frames into tibbles.
 Most of the packages and functions we use to read in data will read in data as a tibble by default.
-So in general you will usually be working with tibbles by default.
+So in general you will usually be working with tibbles.
 Ocassionally, if you use a base R function to do some data transformation of a tibble, you may end up with a base data.frame instead.
 You will be able to tell the first time you try to print the data.frame to the screen and it goes on for thousands of lines.
 In this case, you can re-convert back to a tibble with the as_tibble command (or better yet, replace the base R command with a tidyverse equivalent to ensure it remains a tibble).

 Piping for Power